MiDataInt/mdi-apps-framework/docs/developer-tools/reportProgress.md

 ## {{page.title}}

-One very important code monitoring utility function is in the global scope and serves the purpose of providing feedback in the server's command terminal in local and remote modes about the actions being executed.
+One very important code monitoring utility in the global scope provides feedback in the server's command terminal in local and remote modes about the actions being executed.

-## reportProgress function for production logging
+### reportProgress function for production logging

 The `reportProgress()` function creates the running log of server actions you see in local mode.